 Don’t slice mushrooms too thinly, or you’ll end up with shriveled up little brown nuggets.

+Don’t salt at the beginning.
 Because mushrooms contain a ton of water, you don’t want to salt them at the beginning because salt draws out moisture from vegetables.
 And when you draw out the moisture from mushrooms, you end up with soggy, steamed mushrooms instead of meaty, browned mushrooms.

+Cook them on medium-high heat.
 Similarly, because mushrooms are waterlogged little creatures, you don’t want to cook them on low heat.
 That will just cause the mushrooms to simmer in their own brown liquid, and that’s no good.
 Instead, cook mushrooms at medium high heat to help cook off that liquid and you’ll end up with a nicely browned mushroom.

 This toast will stay fresh in your fridge for about 12 hours, but I highly doubt it will last that long.
 If you make this mouthwatering recipe (even if it’s too simple to be considered a true recipe), be sure to tag me on Instagram!